SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Results

 \subsection{Error Analysis}

 To gain deeper insights into the limitations of MLLMs, we applied the X→YR prompting method, where models first generated an answer and then explained their reasoning.
 This provided valuable information about how models approached reasoning, especially in complex tasks like foul detection.
-We analyzed errors across both open-ended and multiple-choice tasks, selecting 20 incorrect examples per sport for each model, resulting in a total of 3640 errors.
+We analyzed errors across both open-ended and multiple-choice tasks, selecting 20 incorrect examples per sport for each model, resulting in a total of 3920 errors.

 Figure \ref{fig:error} shows the radar chart representing the distribution of different error types.
-The most frequent error was Question Understanding Error, particularly in questions like ``Why is it a foul in the video?" where models incorrectly responded that there was no foul despite the question's clear presupposition.
+The most frequent error was Question Understanding Error, particularly in questions like ``Why is it a foul in the video?'' where models incorrectly responded that there was no foul despite the question's clear presupposition.
 Another common issue was Hallucination Error, such as when a model mentioned a referee in its explanation, even though no referee was visible in the video.
-We also observed that the appearance of Question Understanding Error is much less frequent in multiple-choice questions.
-When presented with four options, the model tends to select one of the provided answers rather than completely misinterpreting the premise of the question.
+Detailed examples of these errors and further case studies are provided in Appendix \ref{err:all}.